prometheus-net/prometheus-net/README.md

 * .NET Core 2.0
 * Mono 5.4

+Some specialized subsets of functionality require more modern runtimes:

-The ASP.NET Core specific functionality requires ASP.NET Core 2.1 or newer.
-The .NET Core specific functionality requires .NET Core 2.1 or newer.
+* The ASP.NET Core specific functionality requires ASP.NET Core 2.1 or newer.
+* The .NET Core specific functionality requires .NET Core 2.1 or newer.
+* The gRPC specific functionality requires .NET Core 3.1 or newer.

 Related projects: